-Air pollution is harmful to the environment and our bodies: There’s the risk of respiratory diseases, fatigue and headaches, anxiety, cardiovascular damage, harm to reproductive organs, damage to the liver, spleen, blood and even the nervous system, according to Active Sustainability.
+We know air pollution is harmful to the environment and our bodies, but we are still learning the depth of the problem.
+There's the risk of respiratory diseases, fatigue and headaches, anxiety, cardiovascular damage, harm to reproductive organs, damage to the liver, spleen, blood and even the nervous system, according to Active Sustainability.

-Similarly, another study published in the medical journal JAMA found that long-term exposure to air pollution can lead to emphysema, a chronic lung condition most often linked to smoking.
+Long-term exposure to air pollution can lead to emphysema, a chronic lung condition most often linked to smoking, a study published in the Journal of the American Medical Association found.
 Exposure to air pollution — especially ground-level ozone — is like smoking a pack of cigarettes every day for decades.

-Lung damage may seem obvious, but there are also a number of ways pollution harms our health that aren't as well known.
+There are also a number of other ways pollution harms our health that aren't as well known.
+Here are just a few:

 When we think of the toll air pollution takes on our health, we usually think about it in terms of its physical impact.
 But, studies have shown that this goes beyond physical health; our cognitive skills can be affected as well.

-A study in China found that breathing unsafe air for too long can create an effect that’s equal to losing a year’s worth of intelligence, reports The Guardian.
+A study conducted in China and published in PNAS, the Proceedings of the National Academy of Sciences, found that breathing unsafe air for too long can create an effect that's equal to losing a year's worth of intelligence, reports The Guardian.
 According to the collected research, those who are consistently exposed to polluted air can experience a large drop in language and arithmetic scores.

 "Polluted air can cause everyone to reduce their level of education by one year, which is huge," said team research member Xi Chen at Yale School of Public Health.
 "But we know the effect is worse for the elderly, especially those over 64, and for men, and for those with low education.
 If we calculate [the loss] for those, it may be a few years of education."